 I made most of these myself:

-Not financial advice.
+Not legal, tax, or financial advice.
 I trade my own money and you can lose yours.
 Do your own research.